 Island Hopping in El Nido Palawan

 The most romantic El Nido honeymoon package includes an island hopping tour!
-There are four different El Nido island hopping tours you can choose from, however, tour A and C are by far the best.
-Island hopping tours in El Nido range from 1,000-1,500 Php per person and includes lunch.
+There are four different El Nido island hopping tours you can choose from, however, tour A and tour C are by far the best.

 Our last stops were Shimizu Island and 7 Commando Beach where we swam in the sea, sunbathed and sipped on fresh coconuts.
 Everyone on the tour was slightly intoxicated and all friends by the end of it.
 We had a great day getting day drunk, frolicking in the sea and island hopping around El Nido Palawan on our Philippines honeymoon!